wemake-services/wemake-python-styleguide/docs/pages/usage/setup.rst

 that pairs nicely with ``wemake-python-styleguide``:

 - :ref:`flakehell` for easy integration into a **legacy** codebase
-- :ref:`nitpick` for sharing configuration across multiple projects
+- :ref:`nitpick` for sharing and validating configuration across multiple projects

 .. _usage: